Nebraska Medicaid Program

 When we receive your adjustment request, the date of receipt is recorded.
 Processing of claim adjustments usually takes longer than initial claim processing, sometimes up to 60 days.

-To make sure we received your adjustment request, call Medicaid Inquiry at 877-255-3092 or 471-9128 before the end of the 90 day time limit.
+To make sure we received your adjustment request, call Medicaid Claims Customer Service at 877-255-3092 before the end of the 90 day time limit.
 When calling, tell the customer service representative that you are checking on an Adjustment Request.
 Have the Medicaid claim number (from the Medicaid Remittance Advice) ready.

 After processing your adjustment request, you will receive one of two responses.
 Claim adjustment requests that are approved and result in payment changes are reported on the “Medicaid Remittance Advice.”
 Claim adjustment requests that are denied are reported on a paper “Medicaid Claim Adjustment Denial Notice” mailed to your payment address.